aritrachatterjee15/mvc-osgi/README.md

 mvc-osgi
 ========

-A project demonstrating a web application in an OSGi environment using Gemini Blueprint, Gemini JPA, Eclipselink, Spring-MVC, Equinox.
+A project demonstrating a web application in an OSGi environment using Gemini Blueprint, Gemini JPA, Eclipselink, Spring-MVC, Spring-Hateoas, Equinox.

 Running the application:
 ==========================